You Built It, and They Didn’t Come

 Where Are You on Their Pyramid of Needs?

-In the 1950’s Maslow described a hierarchy of needs based on the physiological and psychological progression of development in the human animal.
-Maslow’s principles state that people, like most animals must satisfy basic foundational needs before they can act to satisfy higher order needs.
+In the 1950s Maslow described a hierarchy of needs based on the physiological and psychological progression of development in the human animal.
+Maslow’s principles state that people, like most animals, must satisfy basic foundational needs before acting to meet higher order needs.
 A review of “Maslow’s Hierarchy” demonstrates that one must secure the immediate environment before one can eat or sleep (physiological need fulfillment).
-Similarly, one must obtain shelter and “safety items” such as fire (light, heat and cooking) before one can look after the same needs for family (Love & Belonging Needs).
-Maslow defined physiological and safety needs as foundational needs for his pyramid of needs.
+Similarly, one must obtain shelter and “safety items” such as fire (light, heat, and cooking) before one can look after the same needs for family (Love & Belonging Needs).
+Maslow defined physiological, and safety needs as foundational needs for his pyramid of needs.

-Maslow continued to then describe “higher order needs” including external validation and reward (External Self Esteem Needs); internal validation and self actuation (Internal Self Esteem Needs); exploration, discovery and creativity (Philosophical Needs).
-As with the foundational needs, fulfillment at each level of “higher order needs” is required before one will act based on a need at the next level.
-Maslow’s Hierarchy explains why responsible and loyal employees do not come to work after a disaster.
-They are driven to fulfill more basic needs first.
-The priority of these most basic needs explain the absenteeism often associated with the post-disaster period, simply put, they are incapable of leaving themselves and their “tribe” at risk in order to go to work.
+Maslow continued to describe the “higher order needs,” including external validation and reward (External Self Esteem Needs); internal validation and self-actuation (Internal Self Esteem Needs); exploration, discovery, and creativity (Philosophical Needs).
+As with the foundational needs, fulfillment at each “higher order needs” level is required before one will act based on a need at the next level.
+Maslow’s Hierarchy explains why responsible and loyal employees do not come to work after a disaster, and they are driven to fulfill more basic needs first.
+The priority of these most basic needs explain the absenteeism often associated with the post-disaster period, simply put, they are incapable of leaving themselves and their “tribe” at risk to go to work.

-How can an employer become a higher priority for the employee in the post disaster period?
+How can an employer become a higher priority for the employee post-disaster?